mid2SUPAERO/LaTOM/README.md

 There are two ways for running a simulation and display the results:

-* perform a new optimiation to obtain your own solution starting from custom values for the different trajectory parameters (multiple examples are already included)
+* perform a new optimization to obtain your own solution starting from custom values for the different trajectory parameters (multiple examples are already included)

 * load a structure stored in one of the three *data* directories that contains the results already obtained for an optimal transfer trajectory and simply display those results